 Second-tier residences provide accommodation for senior undergraduate and postgraduate students.
 Catering residences provide up to 3 meals a day in a dining hall.
 Most second-tier accommodation is in the form of 2- to 4-bedroom flats.
 All rooms are single.

 The residence governance structures allow for a smooth transition into independent senior student life while allowing you to share communal space with your peers.

 These residences provide common-room space for television, meetings and social interaction, as well as self-operating laundries.
 Many have a piano, pool and table tennis facilities, and some have access to a swimming pool.

 Third-tier residences provide accommodation for senior postgraduate students.

 These residences have wardens who oversee academic and social well-being.
 The wardens ensure that there is a good community life in the houses, flats and purpose-built residences, such as Obz Square.

 Due to the geographical fragmentation of third-tier accommodation, a Residence Association works to create a quality residence life experience.

 With basic furniture provided, most units are within walking distance of upper campus or close to UCT Shuttle stops, and all allow easy access to shops and public transport.

 Some third-tier residences provide self-operating laundries, and all residents have access to UCT sport facilities and swimming pools.

-JP Duminy residence provides accommodation for students with spouses and dependants (but this is limited to students’ own children).
-It is situated in Main Road, Mowbray, and houses 42 students in flats that are within easy walking distance of upper campus, the Jammie Shuttle service and local retail outlets.
+JP Duminy residence provides accommodation for students with spouses and dependents (but this is limited to students’ own children).
+It is situated in Main Road, Mowbray, and houses 42 students in flats that are within easy walking distance of upper campus, the UCT Shuttle service and local retail outlets.